Tomotla, North Carolina

 Tomotla is an unincorporated community along the Valley River in Cherokee County, in the U.S. state of North Carolina.

 History

 A post office called Tomotla was established in 1848, and remained in operation until 1948.
-The name "Tomotla" is derived from the Yamasee Indians.
+The name "Tomotla" is derived from the Yamasee Native Americans.
+The meaning of the name is unknown.
 The name variant "Tomotley" was also used for more than one historic Cherokee town.